Cercomacra

-Cercomacra is a genus of passerine birds in the family Thamnophilidae.
-It commonly known as an antbird.
-They are insect-feeding birds that mainly inhabit tropical and subtropical forest areas of South America.
-Habit of some species under this genus extending into Central America.
-Cercomacra is independent of other bird genera for its sexual dimorphism and communication ways.
-They often forage and feed close to the ground or in low vegetation.
-A molecular phylogenetic study has shown that the traditional genus Cercomacra is not monophyletic but is divided into two distinct lineages: the "nigricans" group, which retains the original genus name, and the "tyrannina" group, now recognized as the separate genus Cercomacroides.
+Cercomacra is a genus of passerine birds in the antbird family Thamnophilidae.
+They are insect-feeding birds that mainly inhabit tropical and subtropical forest areas of South America, extending into Central America.
+Cercomacra is distinguished from other bird genera by its sexual dimorphism and communication patterns.
+They often forage close to the ground or in low vegetation.
+A molecular phylogenetic study has shown that the traditional genus Cercomacra is not monophyletic but is divided into two distinct lineages: the "nigricans group", which retains the original genus name, and the "tyrannina group", now recognized as the separate genus Cercomacroides.

-Historical Discovery and Naming Context
+Taxonomy

+The genus Cercomacra was introduced in 1858 by the English zoologist Philip Sclater.
+He listed five species in the new genus but did not specify the type.
+Over thirty years later in 1890 Sclater designated the type as Cercomacra caerulescens P.L.
+Sclater, 1858.
+Unfortunately, the specific epithet had been used in 1817 by the French ornithologist Louis Vieillot for a related species.
+In 1905 the Austrian ornithologist Carl Eduard Hellmayr designated the type species as Cercomacra brasiliana Hellmayr, 1905, the Rio de Janeiro antbird.
+The genus name Cercomacra combines the Ancient Greek κερκος/kerkos meaning "tail" with μακρος/makros meaning "long".

-Cercomacra was formally described by the British zoologist Philip Lutley Sclater in his paper "Synopsis of the American Ant-Birds (Formicariidae)" submitted to the Zoological Society of London in 1858.
-At that time, Sclater was dedicated to classifying neotropical antbirds based on detailed morphological comparisons, focused on the tarsal scutes, tail length, and feather characteristics.
-The antbirds included in the genus Cercomacra are relatively large, have unicolored feathers and wide, flat beaks, and have become an independent genus, distinguished from genera such as Formicivora and Pyriglena.
-At that time, Cercomacra represented a transitional genus between Formicivora and Pyriglena, but Cercomacra retained sufficient structural features to prove that a single genus was correct.
-His classification was based on wild specimens from various regions of South America, including Brazil and the upper reaches of the Amazon River.
-These specimens have been studied in the collections of museums such as the British Museum and the Paris Museum of Natural History.
+The genus is a member of the family Thamnophilidae, also called antbirds.
+The antbirds included in the genus Cercomacra are relatively large, have unicolored feathers and wide, flat beaks, distinguishing them from genera such as Formicivora and Pyriglena.
+At that time, Cercomacra was interpreted as a transitional form between these genera, while retaining sufficient structural features to support its distinction.
+Sclater's classification was based on wild specimens from various regions of South America, including Brazil and the upper reaches of the Amazon River.

-Sclater's description laid the foundation for the taxonomic processing of this genus for more than a century.
-It remained relatively stable until molecular techniques in the 21st century revealed its polylineal structure, leading to subsequent reclassification.

-Taxonomy and Classification

-The genus was erected by the English zoologist Philip Sclater in 1858.
-It belongs to the family called Thamnophilidae.
-Historically, Cercomacra was regarded as a monophyletic genus comprising 12 species.
-However, molecular studies conducted in 2014 revealed that the genus consists of two distinct clades.
-The results of this reclassification study have reached a consensus within the industry.'

-Change to Phylogenetic

-A comprehensive molecular phylogenetic study based on the analysis of three mitochondrial gene regions (NADH dehydrogenase subunit 2 (ND2), NADH dehydrogenase subunit 3 (ND3), and cytochrome b (CYTB) and one nuclear intron (β-fibrinogen intron 5 (FIB5) sequencing revealed that the traditional Cercomacra genus was not a monophyletic group.
-The finding led to a taxonomic revision: the "nigricans" clade retained the name Cercomacra, while the "tyrannina" group was elevated to a new genus, Cercomacroides.